tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Part_1.md

 Me: “They’re dead, Alex.
 All of them.
 Jesus, Grace Keele must have been eleven the last time—”

-Alex put her hands on my shoulders, stopping me mid sentence.
+Alex slammed her hands on my shoulders, stopping me mid sentence.

 Alex: “Calm down.
 Take a deep breath.”